42-AI/bootcamp_machine-learning/day01/ex03/ex03 copy.md

     Args:
       x: has to be an numpy.ndarray, a matrice of dimension m * n.
       y: has to be an numpy.ndarray, a vector of dimension m * 1.
-      theta: has to be an numpy.ndarray, a vector n * 1.
+      theta: has to be an numpy.ndarray, a vector (n+1) * 1.
     Returns:
-      The gradient as a numpy.ndarray, a vector of dimensions n * 1, containg the result of the formula for all j.
+      The gradient as a numpy.ndarray, a vector of dimensions (n+1) * 1, containg the result of the formula for all j.
       None if x, y, or theta are empty numpy.ndarray.
       None if x, y and theta do not have compatible dimensions.
     Raises: